hilmoo/delok/README.md

 - 🤖 **Oracle System**: Automated verification and certificate issuance
 - ⚡ **Local Development**: Complete local blockchain environment (100% self-hostable)

+## 🌐 Live Demo

+> [!IMPORTANT]
+> This app was built solely for my course project and is not intended for production use.
+I developed it in about two weeks, so it may contain some bugs and has not been fully tested.

+Visit [https://github.com/hilmoo/delok/wiki/Elemes-LMS](https://github.com/hilmoo/delok/wiki/Elemes-LMS) to learn how to use Elemes LMS with DELOK

 ## 🚀 Quick Start

 ### Prerequisites